xmas-ar/xNMS/docs/source/inventory/pools.md

 ## Default Pools

-Three pools are created by default in eNMS:
+Three pools are created by default in xNMS:

 - `All objects`: A pool that matches all Devices and Links.
 - `Devices only`: A pool that matches all Devices, no Links.